Soft and Chewy Pumpkin Snickerdoodles

 - Mix in pumpkin puree and vanilla extract until well-combined.

-- Gradually add flour mixture, mixing on low speed until just incorporated.
+- Gradually add flour mixture, mixing on low speed until just incorporated into a soft cookie dough.
+Set aside.

-- Scoop out batter by the tablespoonful, rolling batter into a ball.
-Roll the ball into the cinnamon sugar mixture, turning to coat before placing on a cookie sheet (I can usually easily fit 12 cookies on a baking sheet).
+- Use a small cookie scoop to scoop out rounds of cookie dough.
+Roll each round into a ball, then roll in the cinnamon sugar mixture, coating well.
+Place on prepared baking sheet (I can usually easily fit 12 cookies on a baking sheet).

 Notes

-- If you prefer a flat cookie, you can use the bottom of a glass to flatten the rolled balls of cookie batter prior to baking.
+- If you prefer a flatter cookie, you can use the bottom of a glass to flatten the rolled balls of cookie dough prior to baking.

 - Cream of tartar is a classic snickerdoodle ingredient that gives them a hint of tang and is what separates them from plain ol’ sugar cookies.
 It helps activate baking soda.
 If you don’t have any on hand, you can eliminate both the cream of tartar AND baking soda (leave both out) and instead add in 1 1/2 tsp baking powder.
 The taste will be slightly different, but they’ll still be delicious!